PaulKinlan/paul.kinlan.me/content/2016-07-04-organisers-persective-on-progressive-web-app-dev-summit.markdown

 __Structure__:

-I am very keen for developers to learn about a technology and then have the opportunity to immedidately put it in to practice.
+I am very keen for developers to learn about a technology and then have the opportunity to immediately put it in to practice.
 The great thing about running events is that that we can do this.

 The original plan for the event was Day 1: All things PWA, Day 2: All day codelabs with our team supporting developers along the way.
 This is a very very powerful